HomeWHOWho Gets A Copy Of The Home Inspection Report

 Furthermore, it should be noted that most experienced and savy real estate agents will specifically ask NOT to be sent an inspection report when representing a seller.
 The reason for this is Texas real estate discolsure laws: the seller has to fill out a seller’s disclosure before listing the property where they outline all the “defects” that they KNOW are present with the property.
 “Know” is a key-word here; if the seller (or listing agent) doesn’t know about the “defect”, they don’t have to disclose it.
 They can just claim they were oblivious to the problem, especially if the home was a rental property that the seller didn’t live in.

-Refer to more articles: Who Is Hurting
+Refer to more articles: Who Is Suburban Legends About

 So it is in the best interest of the sellers for the buyer NOT to provide the inspection report.
 That way, if the buyer walks from the sale, the seller’s don’t have to update the seller’s disclosure and don’t have to state the defects that were discovered with property.
 It’s shady, but it’s the way things are.